LisaLyj/insurance-Picker/README.md

-# simple-SPA-jQuery
+# Insurance Picker

 ### Travel insurance selection tool

-Create a sample insurance picker tool single page application that will let users to view different plans and select one.
+A simple insurance picker tool single page application using jQuery that will let users to view different plans and select one.